catafest/colab_google/README.md

   catafest_028.ipynb - PyTorch and torchvision and save the model to Google drive;

   catafest_029.ipynb - simple data processing of the first image from NASA's James Webb Space Telescope;

+  catafest_030.ipynb - simple demo with Chinese language and vosk python module.

+  catafest_031.ipynb - simple demo with translating the subtitle from youtube URL using the youtube_transcript_api and googletrans python module.